 The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note explains the tax rules that apply when a partner leaves a partnership.
 For the position when a new partner joins the partnership, see the Admitting a new partner guidance note.
-A partner joining or leaving a firm can also have an effect on the capital allowances or capital gains position, see further the Capital allowances and the Capital gains of a partnership guidance notes.
+A partner joining or leaving a firm can also have an effect on the capital allowances or capital gains position, see further the Capital allowances - partnership changes and the Capital gains of a partnership guidance notes.

 For the rules which apply when the partners stay the same, but there is a change in the profit sharing ratios, see the Allocation of partnership income guidance note.